MPdoor1/PrivateMusicTutoring/SENDGRID_SETUP.md

 1. **Login to SendGrid**
    - Go to [https://app.sendgrid.com/](https://app.sendgrid.com/)
-   - Login with your existing account (from DNS setup)
+   - Login with your existing account

 2. **Create API Key**
    - Navigate to Settings → API Keys
    - Click "Create API Key"
    - Choose "Full Access" for permissions
-   - Name it: `RemoteNotaryFL-API-Key`
+   - Name it: `MusicTutoring-API-Key`
    - **Copy the API key** - you'll need it for Azure

 ## Step 2: Set Up Environment Variables in Azure

 ### Option A: Using Azure Portal
 1. Go to [portal.azure.com](https://portal.azure.com)
-2. Navigate to your App Service: `RemoteNotaryFL`
+2. Navigate to your App Service: `music-tutoring-payments-free`
 3. Go to "Configuration" → "Application settings"
 4. Click "New application setting" and add these: